UniAVGen: Unified Audio and Video Generation with Asymmetric Cross-Modal Interactions: Method

 \subsection{Multi-task unification}

 As shown in~\cref{fig:method1}, leveraging the symmetry and flexibility of UniAVGen’s overall design, we support multiple input combinations to handle distinct tasks: (1) \textit{Joint audio-video generation}: The default core task, which takes only text and a reference image as input to generate aligned audio and video.
 (2) \textit{Joint generation with reference audio}: Compared to (1), it supports input of a custom reference audio to control the speaker’s timbre.
 Notably, latents of the reference audio skip cross-modal interaction to preserve the timbre consistency.
 (3) \textit{Joint audio-video continuation}: It performs continuation given conditional audio and conditional video.
 For this task, conditional information also participates in cross-modal interaction to ensure temporal continuity, while its features remain unaffected by interaction to preserve conditional information.
 (4) \textit{Video-to-audio dubbing}: When only conditional video is provided to the video branch, the model generates corresponding emotion- and expression-aligned audio based on the video and text.
 A reference audio can be optionally provided to anchor timbre, and the reference image for the video branch is filled with the first frame of the conditional video.
-(5) \textit{audio-driven video synthesis}: When only conditional audio is provided to the audio branch, the model generates expression- and motion-aligned video based on the audio and text.
+(5) \textit{audio-driven video synthesis}: When only conditional audio is provided to the audio branch, the model generates expression- and motion-aligned video based on the audio and text. \textbf{For deeper insights into how multi-task unification facilitates joint generation, we refer the reader to \cref{sec:ab4}.}